We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric food composters also vary in capacity, or the volume of food scraps they can hold and process.
 Most electric composters can handle between 2.5 liters (10.5 cups) and 19 liters (80.3 cups).

 The capacity needed depends on how much food waste a household produces.
 For example, a 10.5-cup electric composter might be fine for households of two to four people who don’t cook much.
-However, for larger households or those who cook frequently, a larger composter might make more sense.
+However, for households with many occupants or for those who cook frequently, a larger composter might make more sense.

 When looking at capacity, shoppers will want to keep in mind that the machine can reduce the amount of food waste put in the composter by about 80 to 90 percent.